 Have you ever considered how savoring your foods could help you eat less?
 If you think about it and you’re really honest with yourself, chances are that you rush through meals and don’t even taste the food itself.
-We all have too much to do and too little time to do it and so it’s only natural that the last thing that we have time for is to sit down and enjoy a meal.
-If however we would take the time to really enjoy what we’re eating, this could result in eating less and of course some much wanted weight loss as well.
+We all have too much to do and too little time to do it.
+It’s only natural that the last thing that we have time for is to sit down and enjoy a meal.

 Enjoying Each Bite Has Great Benefits